About

 Reading

 The Codex is designed so you can jump to whatever entry interests you.
-But its structure also forms a larger narrative.
+But its prescribed structure also forms a larger narrative.
 You can read it in any order you like, or follow the given sequence.
 Either way is acceptable, either way is by design, and either way you will notice lots of parallels between entries.

 If you have no idea where to begin, start with Adaptivism.
 Then choose your own path.